flyteorg/flyte/flyteidl/gen/pb-protodoc/flyteidl/core/security.proto.rst

 .. code-block:: json

   {
+    "group": "...",
+    "group_version": "...",
     "key": "...",
-    "group": "...",
     "mount_requirement": "..."
   }

+.. _api_field_flyteidl.core.Secret.group:

+group
+  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret group where to find the key referenced below.
+For K8s secrets, this should be the name of the v1/secret object.
+For Confidant, this should be the Credential name.
+For Vault, this should be the secret name.
+  For AWS Secret Manager, this should be the name of the secret.
+  +required

+.. _api_field_flyteidl.core.Secret.group_version:

+group_version
+  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The group version to fetch.
+This is not supported in all secret management systems.
+It'll be ignored for the ones that do not support it.
+  +optional

 .. _api_field_flyteidl.core.Secret.key:

 key
   (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret to mount.
 This has to match an existing secret in the system.
 It's up to the implementation of the secret management system to require case sensitivity.
-  +required

-.. _api_field_flyteidl.core.Secret.group:

-group
-  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret group where to find the key referenced above.
+For K8s secrets, Confidant and Vault, this should match one of the keys inside the secret.
+For AWS Secret Manager, it's ignored.
   +optional